Phovia® is healing with the speed of light.

 Phovia can be used with other treatments

-Phovia can work in conjunction with additional at-home treatments for the specific skin condition as required.
+Phovia can work in conjunction with additional at-home treatments for the specific skin condition as required and recommended by the veterinarian.
 Phovia treatment has been proven to speed healing time when compared to antibiotic and topical treatments alone.2

 The effectiveness of Phovia used alone or in combination with systemic antibiotics to manage deep pyoderma has been demonstrated in a prospective, blinded, randomized controlled trial.3